-The eleventh Turtle Island Bioregional Congress builds on five decades of bioregional organizing and ten earlier continental congresses (1984–2009).
+The eleventh Turtle Island Bioregional Congress builds on five decades of bioregional organizing and ten earlier continental congresses in North America (1984–2009).
 This 2026 gathering rekindles a tradition of learning in place, celebrating our cultures, and coordinating for long-term regeneration.
+What happens here will set the stage for place-based resilience in the years ahead.

 Welcome Home